 A stay in an ice hotel is something that you should definitely experience once in your life and include on your travel bucket list.

-The Kirkenes Snow Hotel is one of the famous ice hotel in Norway and one of the unique Kirkenes hotels.
-Read more of this post as I share with you my tips on how do you stay warm in ice hotel in the arctic circle of Norway.
+The Kirkenes Snow Hotel is one of the famous ice hotels in Norway and one of the unique Kirkenes hotels.
+Read more of this post as I share with you my tips on how do you stay warm in an ice hotel in the arctic circle of Norway.